 The SST retrieval is based on measurements taken where the atmosphere is relatively transparent to infrared radiation, in so-called “atmospheric windows,” in the 3.5-4.1µm and 10-12µm spectral intervals.
 The shorter wavelengths are contaminated by sunlight reflected at the sea surface during the day (“sun glitter” or “sun glint”), or are scattered within the atmosphere, and therefore these measurements can only be used for SST retrieval during the night-time part of each orbit.
 Because of the small number of channels available in satellite-based IR radiometers, and the wide range of atmospheric variability, especially in the horizontal and vertical distribution of water vapor, a fully analytic atmospheric correction cannot be exact, even to within the limits imposed by the inherent noise in the radiometer measurements.
 As a result, a statistical approach has had to be adopted.

-For nearly two decades the most effective and widely used atmospheric correction approach has been the Non-Linear SST algorithm (NLSST; Walton et al., 1998), which is based on the slightly non-linear combination of top-of-atmosphere brightness temperatures measured in the 10-12µm wavelength interval where the atmosphere is relatively transmissive.
-The non-linear effects of the changing atmospheric path-length across the swath that are not fully compensated by the brightness temperature differences are corrected by an additional simple geometrical function, and the effects of the regionally and seasonally variations in the vertical distribution of atmospheric water vapor, the main constituent that interacts with the IR radiation leaving the sea surface, is approximated using a “first guess” SST in the algorithm which provides a correction based on the weak correlation between surface temperature and water vapor.
-This is a first order change to correct for the fact that there is dispersion in the relationship between the temperature deficit in either of the channels (e.g. T11 – SST) and the brightness temperature difference (T11-T12).
+For nearly two decades the most effective and widely used atmospheric correction approach has been the Non-Linear SST algorithm (NLSST; Walton et al., 1998, 2016), which is based on the slightly non-linear combination of top-of-atmosphere brightness temperatures measured in the 10-12µm wavelength interval where the atmosphere is relatively transmissive.
+The non-linear effects of the changing atmospheric path-length across the swath are not fully compensated by the brightness temperature differences.
+An additional simple geometrical function accounts for these effects.
+The regionally and seasonally variations in the vertical distribution of atmospheric water vapor, the main constituent that interacts with the IR radiation leaving the sea surface, are approximated using a “first guess” SST in the algorithm which provides a correction based on the weak correlation between surface temperature and water vapor.
+This is a first-order change to correct for the fact that there is dispersion in the relationship between the temperature deficit in either of the channels (e.g. T11 – SST) and the brightness temperature difference (T11-T12).

 The form of the NLSST used for MODIS and VIIRS is: